Skip to content

 Piko30 minTeams, vendor-independent setups

-export ITERVOX_API_TOKEN=$(openssl rand -hex 32)
+ITERVOX_API_TOKEN=$(openssl rand -hex 32)